hardenedlinux/chiba/README.md

 ## What's special?

-### Infrastructure automation - the key point of the fourth-generation data centers
+### Infrastructure automation - the key point of the next-gen data centers

 The traditional cloud computing is based on the virtualization, which is a software layer that abstracts the hardware resources.
 In the coming AI era, the hardware resources may include dedicated hardware accelerators, such as GPU, TPU, FPGA, etc. The virtualization is not enough to manage these resources.
 The auto scaling, auto healing, auto upgrading, etc, are the key features of the next generation of cloud computing.
 All these features are based on the core firmware of the hardware, which is the OpenBMC.